Some users recently reported zero-balance displays after restore, network changes, or passphrase confusion.

 Plan a safer next step

-Use official wallet safety guidance before moving funds or restoring on a device.
+Use official wallet safety guidance before moving funds or restoring on a device, and avoid remote-access helpers during recovery.

 No legitimate wallet support should need your recovery phrase, private keys, PIN, or one-time wallet credentials.